Ramadan, which begins on May 6 in maximum international locations this yr, is the holiest month inside the Islamic calendar.

 “This has been shown to shield mind cells and could reduce depression and tension, in addition to the risk of growing dementia,” Mosley delivered.

-When not to fast
+When not too fast

 “Fasting can cause low blood glucose degrees (BGL), which causes reduced awareness and expanded fatigue,” defined registered nutritionist Nazmin Islam.

 “However, the benefits outweigh the cons.
-In the long term, fasting, if done successfully, can improve one’s digestive gadget and overall metabolism.”
+In the long term, Fasting, if done successfully, can improve one’s digestive gadget and overall metabolism.”